-After 1 minute, connect the MiniLink transmitter to the glucose sensor.
-Do not connect if the site is bleeding or if there is blood on the glucose sensor connection point.
+Connect the MiniLink transmitter to the glucose sensor.
+When properly connected, you will hear a click.
+Do not connect if there is blood on the glucose sensor connection point.

 A green light on the MiniLink transmitter will begin flashing when a good connection exists and the glucose sensor is "wet" (note: it may take up to 20 seconds for the MiniLink transmitter to flash).